Demand and supply low for Kodagu orange

 Adding to the problems, the Covid-19 lockdown has left a drastic impact on orange cultivation.
 There has been a plunge in the demand for the fruit and the vendors too are not opting to sell the local fruit.

-In order to give a boost to orange cultivation, the department of horticulture has been distributing samplings of oranges to the growers.
-Orange saplings are grown in the horticultural nursery in Bethu village.
-Many people have been showing interest in purchasing orange saplings, said the officials.
+To give a boost to orange cultivation, the department of horticulture is distributing its samplings to the growers.
+Orange was cultivated on 8,000 to 10,000 hectares in Kodagu earlier.

-According to some agriculturists, a dip in the market rate of orange has discouraged the growers.
-Also, the root rot disease and attack of fungi have been negatively affecting the crop.
-On the other hand, excessive use of fertilisers and insecticides has resulted in the reduction of the fertility of the soil.

-Orange was cultivated on 8,000 to 10,000 hectares in Kodagu 25 years ago.
 Now it has come down to several hundred hectares.